RehanSaeed/rehansaeed.github.io/content/posts/2021/css-general-rules-of-thumb/index.md

 ## HTML

-If you're HTML isn't great, you are going to have a tough time with your CSS.
+If your HTML isn't great, you are going to have a tough time with your CSS.
 This is usually because there are lots of extra `div` or `span` elements that you don't need.
 Get your HTML right first and avoid adding HTML elements just to get the layout right.

 It's also a good idea to learn about [Semantic HTML](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).
 Every HTML tag has a meaning for search engines and those who use assistive technologies like screen readers to navigate the web (there are more people using these than you think).